 DG DEVCO implements the funding instruments for external assistance.
 These instruments are used for providing development funding for the African, Caribbean and Pacific (ACP) countries and other non-EU countries.
-EUMETSAT projects financed by DG DEVCO are Preparation for Use of MSG in Africa (PUMA), the African Monitoring of the Environment for Sustainable Development (AMESD), the Monitoring for Environment and Security in Africa (MESA), the Global Monitoring for Environment and Security (GMES) and Africa, and Satellite and Weather Information for Disaster Resilience in Africa (SAWIDRA).
+EUMETSAT is supporting projects financed by DG DEVCO such as Preparation for Use of MSG in Africa (PUMA), the African Monitoring of the Environment for Sustainable Development (AMESD), the Monitoring for Environment and Security in Africa (MESA), the Global Monitoring for Environment and Security (GMES) and Africa, and Satellite and Weather Information for Disaster Resilience in Africa (SAWIDRA).

 As the organisation responsible for Europe’s operational meteorological satellites, EUMETSAT cooperates closely with the DG DEVCO and plays a key role in those projects.

 DG DEVCO website

 Directorate-General for Research and Innovation (DG RTD)

 The DG for Research and Innovation (DG RTD) defines and implements the European research and innovation policy with a view to achieving the goals of the Europe 2020 strategy, and especially the Innovation Union, and also supports its policies in other fields, such as the environment.

 DG RTD funds excellent research and innovation through framework programmes, currently through Horizon 2020.
 This framework programme includes a budget line for space research, providing funding for research and development activities from 2014 to 2020.
 DG RTD is also responsible for the EC’s contribution to the intergovernmentalGroup on Earth Observations (GEO) initiative and to its secretariat.
 The EC co-chairs the GEO Executive Committee.